AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 ---
 # Preview a topic {#id1696II000QR}

-Once a topic is created, AEM Guides generates a preview of the topic.
+Once a topic is created, Adobe Experience Manager Guides generates a preview of the topic.
 The Preview mode provides various features that you can use to work with your document.

 Perform the following steps to preview a topic:

 1. In the Assets UI, navigate to the topic that you want to view.
-1. Click on the topic you want to view.
+1. Click the topic you want to view.

     A preview of the topic is displayed in the Assets UI.

     >[!NOTE]
     >
-    > You can see the version of the active topic or DITA map in the top right corner of the topic's file tab.
+    > You can view the version of the active topic or DITA map in the top right corner of the topic's file tab.

     >[!IMPORTANT]
     >
-    > The positioning of the following features in the Preview toolbar could differ based on your AEM server's setup.
+    > The positioning of the following features in the Preview toolbar could differ based on your Adobe Experience Manager server's setup.
 Some of the features might be available in the main toolbar, while other could be available under the More menu.

 ## Features available in preview mode